sombriks/sombriks-hq/src/blog/0085-spring-security-configuration.md

 And *voilá*, the basic configuration, which does nothing yet.

-But we need to talk about *session* and *sessionless* authentication now.
+Now we need to talk about *session* and *sessionless* authentication.

 ## Session-based configurations